A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

-Huge difference.
-Sleep is a fundamental #RegulatoryIntervention, not the backdrop of daily life.
+A huge difference.
+Sleep is a fundamental regulatory intervention, not just the background of daily life.
 Without it, the overload threshold drops dramatically.

 me